 Instead of sending every message to everyone in your list, you simply figure out which message concerns which segment.
 And it becomes easier for the audience also.

 Because when you spam them with your mails, they are likely to lose interest in your messages and may not open them and engage with them on a regular basis.
 This again leads us back to the issue of deliverability.

 So, running a suitable campaign for your business and sending out reasonable and relevant emails to the customers regarding your products and services is an important component of email marketing that builds a consistent and reliable stream of content for the customers and gives you more and more opportunities to add value to the audience without burning them out.

 This again concerns maintaining the drumbeat of the message in terms of the frequency of sending the email and the timing of sending it.

-So you have to plan your marketing strategy according to that, but you should make sure that you are hitting that consistent cadence and you are keeping that flow, so they don’t forget who you are.
-And this is how you can add value for your customer and build a reliable relationship with them.
+So you have to plan your marketing strategy according to that, but you should make sure that you are hitting that consistent cadence and you are keeping that flow, so you can keep building on that relationship along their journey with you.

 What does our messaging need to be like?